rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

   ```

 * `bs.get`, `bs.set`
-  This attribute help get and set the property of a JavaScript object.
+  This attribute helps get and set the property of a JavaScript object.

   ```OCaml
   type textarea